José Enrique de la Peña: Alamo memoirs

-While in prison, [When?
-Why?]de la Peña wrote an article about some of his experiences fighting in Texas.
+While in prison, de la Peña wrote an article about some of his experiences fighting in Texas.

 If those in the cultured countries name us savages and assassins, none more than general Santa Anna has given an occasion to this.
 In the Alamo he ordered the murder of a few unfortunates who had survived the catastrophe, and whom general Castrillón presented imploring his mercy.
 Among those had been a man who pertained to the natural sciences, whose love of it had conducted him to Texas, and who locked himself up in the Alamo not believing it safe by his quality of foreigner, when general Santa Anna surprised [San Antonio].

 This article contained de la Peña's first mention of the execution of Texian survivors at the Alamo, but did not mention names of any of those executed and did not claim that de la Peña was an eyewitness.
 The article was never published and the original copies have been lost.
 Although a reprint survives, because of the lack of publication it is difficult to determine the authenticity of the documents.